Blog Tips & Tricks

 Troubleshoot 404 Errors in WordPress

-I have already discussed the different types of 404 errors in the previous sections.
-To summarize troubleshooting 404 errors in WordPress, be sure to check for broken links, incorrect URLs, or issues with permalink settings.
-Solutions include resetting permalinks, correcting typing errors in URLs, and disabling plugins to identify conflicts.
-Keeping your website’s user experience positive requires addressing these errors.
+We have already discussed the different types of 404 errors in the previous sections.
+To summarize, when troubleshooting 404 errors in WordPress, be sure to check for broken links, incorrect URLs, or issues with permalink settings.

-Step 1: Identify the Errors
+Step 1: Identify the errors

 • Use tools like Google Search Console, Ahrefs, or Broken Link Checker to identify all 404 errors on your site.

-Step 2: Check Permalinks
+Step 2: Check permalinks

 • Reset permalinks under Settings > Permalinks to fix potential URL structure issues.

-Step 3: Inspect Plugins and Themes
+Step 3: Inspect plugins and themes

 • Temporarily deactivate plugins or switch to a default WordPress theme to identify conflicts.